karlkfi/kpt-config-sync/docs/user_guide.md

 $ chmod +x nomosvet.sh
 ```

+The following commands assume that you placed `nomosvet.sh` in a directory
+mentioned in your `$PATH` environment variable.

 You can manually run nomosvet:

 ```console
 $ nomosvet.sh foo-corp
 ```

-This requires nomosvet.sh is in your PATH.

 You can also automatically run nomosvet as a git [pre-commit
 hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 In the root of